 - Place the eggs in a pot of cold water and bring to a rolling boil, then turn the heat to medium.

-- Hard-boil the eggs for 12-15 minutes, depending on their size; an extra-large egg will take up to 17 minutes.
-Turn off the heat, allowing the eggs to sit in hot water for 2 minutes, then gently remove them from the water and set aside to cool.
+- Hard-boil the eggs for 12-15 minutes, depending on their size.
+An extra-large egg will take up to 17 minutes.
+Turn off the heat, allowing the eggs to sit in hot water for two minutes, then gently remove them from the water and set aside to cool.

 - When the eggs are cool, peel and cut in half lengthwise.
 Gently scoop out the center yolk.

-- In a small bowl, mash the cooked egg yolks with a fork, and mix in the olive oil, pickle, paprika and salt.
+- In a small bowl, mash the cooked egg yolks with a fork.
+Mix in the olive oil, pickle, paprika and salt.

 - Scoop the yolk mixture back into the egg white halves and sprinkle with a little more paprika.

 - Store covered in the refrigerator.
-The eggs will remain fresh for at least 5 days.
+The eggs will remain fresh for at least five days.
 Enjoy as a snack or an addition to a salad.